renemarc/home-assistant-config/cameras/README.md

 ## NOAA (U.S. National Oceanic and Atmospheric Administration) satellite imaging

-Colorized and water vapour satellite images for the current air masses.
-Unlike thoe radar maps above these are not animated because precision is less relevant at those scales.
+Colourized and water vapour satellite images for the current air masses.
+Unlike the radar maps above these are not animated because precision is less relevant at those scales.

 ## Wallpapers

 Pretty daily pictures from Bing and NASA, showcased in [`/appdeamon/dashboards/Main.dash`](../appdeamon/dashboards/Main.dash)